antoniocapelo/antoniocapelo.github.com/_posts/2013-07-28-lets-start-this.md

 ### _layouts
-Each page on your site needs to specify which layout it should use (more on that later).
+Each page on your site needs to have specified which layout it should use (more on that later).
 A layout is a .html file with the structure of your page.
 Keep in mind that layouts on jekyll use Liquid Markup, so a layout example can be something like:

 {% raw %}
 	{% include header.html %}